appwrite/appwrite/docs/tutorials/add-runtime.md

 For a function runtime to work, two prerequisites **must** be met due to the way Appwrite's Runtime Execution Model works:

  - [ ] The Language in question must be able to run a web server that can serve JSON and text.
- - [ ] The Runtime must be able to be packaged into a Docker container
+ - [ ] The Runtime must be able to be packaged into a Docker container.

  Note: Both Compiled and Interpreted languages work with Appwrite's execution model but are written in slightly different ways.